 The rate of profit can be rewritten:

-The formula shows that as c/v rises (due to technical progress that tends to shed labor per investment dollar over the expansionary phase), the rate of profit, r, falls, holding other factors constant.
+The formula shows that as c/v rises (due to technical progress that tends to shed labor per investment dollar over the expansionary phase), the rate of profit r falls, holding other factors constant.
 Capitalists can partially offset this tendency by wringing more value out of labor per dollar invested in variable capital.
-That is, they can try to increase the rate of surplus value, s/v.
+That is, they can try to increase the rate of surplus value (s/v).
 They can do this by increasing s through technical innovation (an increase in relative surplus value) and enforcing more intensive work and a longer working day (an increase in absolute surplus value) as well as through reductions in v (by restricting employment and wage growth).
 However, Marx argued that these countervailing tendencies cannot offset the rise in the organic composition of capital indefinitely.
 First, increases in absolute surplus value are limited by the number of working hours in the production cycle; e.g. a day only contains 24 hours, placing an absolute limit on the working day.
-Second, increases in relative surplus value are mainly achieved through greater investment in c, and so raise the organic composition of capital, c/v, at the same time as s/v.
-Third, restricting wage and employment growth, which restricts the growth in v, not only raises s/v, but also c/v.
+Second, increases in relative surplus value are mainly achieved through greater investment in c, and so raise the organic composition of capital (c/v) at the same time as s/v.
+Third, suppressing wage and employment growth, which restricts the growth in v, not only raises s/v, but also c/v.

 So during an expansionary phase, Marx argues that c/v rises and r falls over time.
-Capitalists offset this tendency as much as possible through attempts to increase s/v, but these efforts can’t fully compensate for the rise in c/v.
-The solution within capitalism is for a crisis to bring about a collapse in capital values (and prices).
-This dramatically reduces c, and hence c/v, and causes a dramatic rise in the rate of profit, r.
+Capitalists offset this tendency as much as possible through attempts to increase s/v, but these efforts cannot fully compensate for the rise in c/v.
+The solution within the internal logic of capitalism is for a crisis to bring about a collapse in capital values (and prices).
+This dramatically reduces c, and hence c/v, and revives the rate of profit r.
 The system is then ready for a new expansionary phase.